Mahanandi

 Preparation:

-Pressure-cook toor dal thoroughly until it falls apart, with turmeric in two cups of water.
-Mash and make a paste.
+Pressure-cook toor dal thoroughly until it falls apart with turmeric in two cups of water.
+Mash the cooked dal and make smooth paste.
+Keep it aside.

-While the toor dal is pressure-cooked, heat 1 tsp of oil in a big saucepan, crackle some mustard seeds, jeera and curry leaves.
-Add onions, tomatoes, white radish, saut them for few minutes.
+While the toor dal is pressure-cooked, heat 1 tsp of oil in a big saucepan.
+When oil is hot, do the tadka.
+Add and crackle some mustard seeds, jeera and curry leaves.
+Add onions, tomatoes, white radish, sauté them until they are well-cooked.

-Stir in the tamarind juice, salt, red chilli powder, sambhar powder and 1 glass water.
-Mix it well, cover with a lid.
-Bring the water to boil, then add mashed toor dal.
-Let it simmer for fifteen minutes on medium heat, stirring occasionally, till the good aroma fills your kitchen.
+Stir in the tamarind juice, salt, red chilli powder, sambhar powder and one glass of water.
+Mix well.
+Cover the pot with a lid.
+Bring the water to boil and then add the mashed toor dal.
+Let simmer for fifteen minutes on medium heat, stirring occasionally, till the wonderful sambhar aroma fills your kitchen.

 Serve hot with rice.
-Don’t worry about leftover sambhar, it tastes better next day.
+Don’t worry about leftover sambhar, it tastes even better the next day.

 Sambhar with white radishes